ibm-cloud-docs/assistant/tutorial-slots-complex.md

 If you add more slots later, you must edit these conditions to account for the associated context variables for the additional slots.
 If you do not include a confirmation slot, you can specify `!all_slots_filled` only, and it would remain valid no matter how many slots you add later.

-## Step 6: Reset the slot context variable values
+## Reset the slot context variable values
 {: #tutorial-slots-complex-reset-variables}
 {: step}